open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/messagingservice.md

  - **description**
    - Description of a messaging service instance.
    - Type: `string`
+ - **displayName**
+     - Display Name that identifies this messaging service.
+It could be title or label from the source services.
+     - Type: `string`
  - **brokers** `required`
    - Multiple bootstrap addresses for Kafka.
 Single proxy address for Pulsar.
    - $ref: [#/definitions/brokers](#brokers)